Problems with "missing values" in the NordDRG system

 (Mats please add the correct proposal for technical changes, the current is from another case)

-#12 Updated by Martti Virtanen about 1 month ago
+#12 Updated by Martti Virtanen 5 months ago

 - File Technical changes case #533-2.xlsx added

 These types of errors should not occur in the data, if the patient administrative system works properly.
 Therefore the change could be applied to all versions.